mehdiaitlhouss/Livestock-monitoring/README.md

 ## Description

-A mobile application enabling users to oversee their livestock :luggage:.
+A mobile application enabling users to oversee their livestock.

 ## Technologies Used :man_technologist: